 Is volunteering considered a job or work?

-Volunteering is neither a job nor a work as far as labor laws/regulations in most states and countries are concerned.
+Volunteering is neither a job nor work as far as labor laws/regulations in most states and countries are concerned.

 Volunteers do not have employment contracts and are not considered employees of the organization that receives the hours of volunteering.

-Volunteers don’t have official job descriptions, they are not on the payroll, and don’t have employee benefits.
+Volunteers don’t have official job descriptions, they are not on the payroll, and they don’t have employee benefits.

 Volunteering is a willingly accepted role within an organization without the expectation of compensation.
 However, in most states and countries, volunteering is under the radar of the local governing bodies so there are usually some rules attached to it.

 Volunteers, like all people, members of the public, have rights.
-Therefore are protected by all local laws such as Health & Safety, and those against harassment and exploitation.
+Therefore are protected by all local laws, such as Health & Safety, and those against harassment and exploitation.